KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/using_conda_env.md

 # Using Conda Environment

 In order to use a conda environment on the cluster, you will need to create a conda environment and then activate it on the compute node.
-FASRC uses `mamba` as a replacement for `conda` to manage conda environments. `mamba` is a wrapper on `conda` that makes it faster.
+FASRC uses `mamba` as a replacement for `conda` to manage conda environments. `mamba` is a drop-in replacement for `conda` that is generally much faster.

 ## Creating a Conda Environment